Authentication

 To configure your first Generic Extractor, follow our tutorial.
 Use Parameter Map to help you navigate among various configuration options.

-Unless the API you want to extract from is completely public, you need an authentication and possibly also an authorization method.
+Unless the API you want to extract from is completely public, you need an authentication and possibly authorization method.
 There are many authentication methods available.
 Generic Extractor supports the following ones:

 • URL Query authentication — sends credentials in the URL of each API request.